slalombuild/terraform-atmos-accelerator/docs/GETTING-STARTED.md

 ```
 This will clone the terraform accelerator into a folder of your choice and run the first-time-setup.sh shell script in the repository root to remove the scaffolding folders and files.

-## Intoduction to atmos configuration, stacks and components
+## Introduction to atmos configuration, stacks and components

 Next we'll examine the stacks of components that can be provisioned.
 We'll do this on our local machine, and we'll setup a CI/CD workflow in a later stage.